 - Your inner ears.
 The inner ear includes the cochlea, vestibule and semicircular canals in which there is a system of narrow fluid-filled channels called the labyrinth.
 The cochlea is concerned with hearing.
 The three semicircular canals help to control balance and posture.
 Head movements are sensed because when you move your head, the fluid in the labyrinth within the semicircular canals moves too.
 The movement of the fluid moves tiny fine hairs that are on the inside lining of the labyrinth.
 When the hairs move, this triggers messages to be sent to the brain via a nerve called the vestibular nerve.
 This gives the brain information about the movement and position of your head, even when your eyes are closed.

-To be free of dizziness and to have good balance, it is best to have all of these - eyes, nerve signals from the skin muscles and joints, and inner ears - working normally.
-However, if you shut your eyes, you will normally still have a good sense of balance, and know the position of your head and other body parts because of the nerve messages that are sent to your brain from your inner ears, and other parts of your body.
+To be free of dizziness and to have good balance, it is best to have all of these (eyes, nerve signals from the skin muscles and joints, and inner ears) working normally.
+However, if you shut your eyes, you will normally still have a good sense of balance, and know the position of your head and other body parts.
+This is because of the nerve messages that are sent to your brain from your inner ears, and other parts of your body.

 What are the causes of dizziness?

 There are many causes of dizziness.
 The main causes include the following:

 Vertigo is dizziness with a spinning sensation.
 If you have vertigo you feel as if the world is spinning around you, and you feel very unsteady.
 Often you will also feel sick or be sick (vomit).
 Vertigo tends to be eased by lying down flat, and made worse by sitting up or moving.